daniele-bigoni/full-stack-fastapi-tasks-template/backend/README.md

 Before continuing, ensure you have the [MJML extension](https://marketplace.visualstudio.com/items?itemName=attilabuti.vscode-mjml) installed in your VS Code.

 Once you have the MJML extension installed, you can create a new email template in the `src` directory.
 After creating the new email template and with the `.mjml` file open in your editor, open the command palette with `Ctrl+Shift+P` and search for `MJML: Export to HTML`.
 This will convert the `.mjml` file to a `.html` file and now you can save it in the build directory.

+## SSO authentication

+An example implementation of SSO authentication is provided using [FusionAuth](https://fusionauth.io/).
+The script ``./app/api/routes/login.py`` defines function and routes needed to interact with the authentication server.

+## Celery tasks

+The asynchronous task queue is implemented with [Celery](https://docs.celeryq.dev/).
+Example routes to start tasks are implemented in ``./app/api/routes/tasks.py``.
+Tasks are defined by the workers ([docs](../workers/README.md)) and payload data models are shared by the backend and workers through the use of the common package ``stack-datamodel`` ([docs](../pypiserver/README.md)).